 With that in mind, you can use it as a purse, a gift basket…options are limitless.
 All I know is the weather is beginning my cabin fever and I’ll enter my hooker phase…of the crochet kind. ahem.

-Last, I’m excited to say I’m adding these to my online shop.
+Last, I’m excited to say I’m adding these to my online store.
 The colors and variations will change as I can create them, but I know they’ll make somebody happy. 🙂

 Additionally, pin and share my felted wool hanging basket from a refashioned sweater.
 Others can create too!